Government of Los Angeles: Neighborhood councils

 The charter of the City of Los Angeles ratified by voters in 1999 created a system of advisory neighborhood councils that would represent the diversity of stakeholders, defined as those who live, work or own property in the neighborhood.
 The neighborhood councils are relatively autonomous and spontaneous in that they identify their own boundaries, establish their own bylaws, and elect their own officers.
 There are currently 99 neighborhood councils.

 Other

 The Los Angeles city attorney is an elected official whose job is legal counsel for the city and may prosecute misdemeanor criminal offenses within the city.
 The Los Angeles City Clerk is in charge of record-keeping for the city and elections.
 The Los Angeles City Controller is the elected auditor and chief accounting officer of the city.
 The Los Angeles City Treasurer handles financial matters.

+Personnel Department

+The Personnel Department recruits employees, administers competitive examinations, and establishes eligible lists for employment.
+In addition, the Department recruits and examines sworn police and fire candidates and conducts background investigations.
+It establishes rules and regulations governing the promotion, transfer, leave of absence, removal, and reinstatement of City employees; administers the City's classification plan; administers the City's affirmative action and equal employment programs; and maintains a variety of employment records for all City employees.

+The Personnel Department assists other departments with in-service training, placement, and counseling; administers employee health and dental insurance and other benefit programs; investigates grounds for removal or suspension of employees; investigates discrimination complaints; and conducts hearings.
+The Department administers pre-employment health examinations; administers a workers' compensation program, including vocational rehabilitation for City employees; and provides medical care for persons in custody of the Police Department.
+It administers the City's Trip Reduction/Commuter Services Program which includes ridesharing, vanpooling, mass transit subsidies and employee parking.

 In addition, there are numerous departments and appointed officers such as the: